Cases of Omicron COVID-19 variant found in Durham, Halton regions

 “While this new variant is no reason for alarm, it is important to remain vigilant and continue to follow public health measures that have proven to be effective throughout the pandemic,” Dr. Robert Kyle, Durham Region Medical Officer of Health, said.

-On Thursday evening, health officials in Halton Region reported one lab-confirmed case and two probable cases of the Omicron variant.
+On Thursday evening, health officials in Halton Region reported one lab-confirmed case of the Omicron variant -- the sixth in Ontario -- and two probable cases.

 All three cases are linked with one of the probable cases that recently travelled to Nigeria, according to the health unit.